 Introduction

 The Police and Crime Commissioner (PCC) for Gwent is committed to a culture of honesty, integrity and propriety in the holding of public office and the use of public funds.
-Fraud and corruption can have a severe impact on the operation, trust and confidence in an organisation particularly the Office of the Police and Crime Commissioner (OPCC) and the PCC is committed to ensuring that any opportunity for fraud and corruption is minimised.
+Fraud and corruption can have a severe impact on the operation, trust and confidence in an organisation and the PCC is committed to ensuring that any opportunity for fraud and corruption is minimised.

 Aim

-The aim of this policy is to minimise any opportunity for fraud and corruption within the OPCC.
+The aim of this policy is to minimise any opportunity for fraud and corruption within the Office of the Police and Crime Commissioner (OPCC).
 The policy will assist individuals and their line managers in ensuring that their actions can withstand scrutiny.
 The policy also provides an overview of the OPCC response to any incidents of fraud or corruption.

 In administering its responsibilities in relation to fraud and corruption, whether it is attempted on the OPCC or from within it, the OPCC is committed to an effective fraud and corruption policy designed to: